B-AROL-O/ARNEIS/docs/howto/howto-create-vm-on-azure.md

 ### Test the VM

-After the machine is deployed and started, the IP address assigned to the VM will be displayed on the VM overview page int the Azure portal.
+After the machine is deployed and started, the IP address assigned to the VM will be displayed on the VM overview page in the Azure portal.

 With this information you should be able to remotely log in to the VM via SSH: